dwags618/CityChamp/README.md

-MyCityChamp
-This react application is still in development - it is used to find people to play pick-up games of baskteball in your area.
+This application is still in development - it is used to find people to play pick-up games of baskteball in your area.
 React, Node.js and SQLite are used.

 Requirements
 Node JS >= 4 https://nodejs.org/en/